17 comprehensive container security best practices for 2026

 Example securing containers runtime benchmark control

-If you install a container runtime like Docker by yourself in a server you own, it’s essential you use a benchmark to make sure any default insecure configuration is remediated.
-The next figure shows the configuration to ensure that authorization for Docker client commands is enabled.
+If you install container runtime orchestrator Docker by yourself in a server you own, it's essential you use a benchmark to make sure any default insecure configuration is remediated.

 Example orchestrator benchmark control